usherlabs/documentation/docs/network/cli/getting-started.md

 - `query`: Manages Interaction with Log Store queries.
   - `stake`: Stakes tokens into the Query Manager Contract to submit query requests to the Log Store Network.
 - `store`: Manages Log Stores.
-  - `stake`: Stakes tokens into the Store Manager Contract to store data transported over a stream into the decentralised storage network.
+  - `stake`: Stakes tokens into the Store Manager Contract to store data transported over a stream into the decentralized storage network.

 ## Installing the CLI